TCLamnidis/BareBonesBash/README.md

 <p align="center"><img src="https://media.giphy.com/media/3orieUe6ejxSFxYCXe/giphy.gif" width="20%"></p>

-The command `grep`, will only print lines in a file that match a certain pattern.
+The command `grep` will only print lines in a file that match a certain pattern.
 So for example, we want to search for every line in our FASTQ file that contains a '@'.
 Lets try it out again in combination with `zcat` and our pipes.